AI Motion Designer: Do You Still Need a Human Motion Graphics Designer in 2026?

 These categories cover the vast majority of motion graphics that businesses and creators actually need on a regular basis.

-The Real Cost of Hiring a Motion Graphics Designer
+What Is the Real Cost of Hiring a Motion Graphics Designer?

 Before comparing AI to human designers, it helps to understand what working with a human motion designer actually involves.